 The City enters into tax abatement agreements with local businesses under the Local Economic Revitalization Tax Abatement Program (LERTA).
 Under the Program, the City may grant property tax abatements by "freezing" property taxes at the predevelopment level for five years and then increasing by 20% each year after that until the full taxable value is reached by year eleven.
 To be eligible for a LERTA, the value of the commercial building renovations, site improvements or new construction must be reviewed by the City, County, and School District.
 Prior to final approval.
-As of December 31, 2018, the City abated three properties that exceeded 10% of the total amount abated.
-A 90% property tax abatement for new housing for college students amounted to \$38,699 and a nonprofit of \$6,111 for a total of \$44,810.
+As of December 31, 2020, the City did not abate any properties.